hwheeler01/comp150/syllabus.md

 The dates below give the sequence and a general idea of the time spent, though we may get ahead or behind this time schedule at different points, depending on the needs of the class.
-Links for assignments and exam reviews may be inaccurate (not updated) or missing until their introduction in class.
+Links for activities, assignments and exam reviews may be missing until their introduction in class.

 In the Activities column **"Prep:"** means preparation done *before* class with your questions ready for discussion in class!
 See <a href="http://hwheeler01.github.io/comp150/resources/">Resources</a> for how to obtain the videos for the listed sections.